IN PERSON PASSPORT APPLICATIONS BY APPOINTMENT ONLY

 Important: Hospital birth certificates and baptismal certificates are not acceptable

-Payment 1: The Application Fee, Expedite Fee and Overnight Delivery Fee must be in the form of a check or money order made payable to "U.S. Department of State".
+Payment 1: The Passport Fee must be in the form of a check or money order made payable to "U.S. Department of State".
 A separate check or money order is required for each application.

-Payment 2: The Execution Fee of $25.00 per passport application may be paid with cash, check or money order made payable to "Wright County Auditor-Treasurer".
+Payment 2: The Execution Fee of $35.00 per passport application may be paid with cash, check, money order, debit or credit card* - made payable to "Wright County Auditor-Treasurer".

 All returned checks payable to Wright County Auditor-Treasurer's Office are subject to a $30.00 charge.